 Constitutional amendment(first resolution); qualifications to vote; restoration of civil rights.
 Authorizes the General Assembly to provide by law for the restoration of civil rights for persons convicted of nonviolent felonies who have completed service of their sentences subject to the conditions, requirements, and definitions set forth in that law.
 The present Constitution provides for restoration of rights by the Governor.
 The amendment retains the right of the Governor to restore civil rights and adds an alternative for restoration of rights pursuant to law for nonviolent felons.
-01/07/14 House: Prefiled and ordered printed; offered 01/08/14 14101609D 01/07/14 House: Referred to Committee on Privileges and Elections Notes: City position: support HJ 97 Constitutional amendment; restoration of civil rights to persons convicted of nonviolent felonies.
-Patrons: Lopez and Simon Summary as introduced:

-Constitutional amendment (first resolution); qualifications to vote; restoration of civil rights.
+01/07/14 House: Referred to Committee on Privileges and Elections Notes: City position: support HJ 97 Constitutional amendment; restoration of civil rights to persons convicted of nonviolent felonies.
+Patrons: Lopez and Simon Summary as introduced: Constitutional amendment; qualifications to vote; restoration of civil rights.
 Authorizes the General Assembly to provide by law for the restoration of civil rights for persons convicted of nonviolent felonies who have completed service of their sentences subject to the conditions, requirements, and definitions set forth in that law.
 The present Constitution provides for restoration of rights by the Governor.
 The amendment retains the right of the Governor to restore civil rights and adds an alternative for restoration of rights pursuant to law for nonviolent felons.
-01/07/14 House: Prefiled and ordered printed; offered 01/08/14 14101521D 01/07/14 House: Referred to Committee on Privileges and Elections Notes: City position: support HJ 107 Constitutional amendment (first resolution); restoration of civil rights.
-Patron: Torian Summary as introduced:

-Constitutional amendment (first resolution); restoration of civil rights.
+01/07/14 House: Referred to Committee on Privileges and Elections Notes: City position: support HJ 107 Constitutional amendment; restoration of civil rights if person has served full sentence.
+Patron: Torian Summary as introduced: Constitutional amendment; restoration of civil rights.
 Provides that no person convicted of a felony shall be qualified to vote unless he has served his full sentence and been released back to civil society.
 The proposed amendment deletes the present constitutional language that provides for restoration of civil rights by the Governor or other appropriate authority.
-01/08/14 House: Prefiled and ordered printed; offered 01/08/14 14102149D 01/08/14 House: Referred to Committee on Privileges and Elections Notes: City position: support SB 3 Absentee voting; allows qualified voters to vote absentee in person without an excuse.
-Patrons: Howell; Delegate: Simon Summary as introduced:

-Elections; no-excuse in-person absentee voting.
-Allows qualified voters to vote absentee in person without providing an excuse for not being able to vote in person on election day.
+01/08/14 House: Referred to Committee on Privileges and Elections Notes: City position: support SB 3 Absentee voting; allows qualified voters to vote absentee in person without an excuse.
+Patrons: Howell; Delegate: Simon Summary as introduced: Elections; no-excuse in-person absentee voting.
+Allows qualified voters to vote absentee in person without providing an excuse for not being able to vote in person on Election Day.
 The bill retains the statutory list of specific reasons allowing a voter to cast an absentee ballot by mail.
-11/26/13 Senate: Prefiled and ordered printed; offered 01/08/14 14100820D 11/26/13 Senate: Referred to Committee on Privileges and Elections 01/14/14 Senate: Failed to report (defeated) in Privileges and Elections (7-Y 7-N) Notes: City position: support SB 16 Absentee voting; persons age 65 or older on day of an election are entitled to vote absentee ballot.
-Patrons: Miller, Barker, Favola, McWaters and Ebbin Summary as introduced:
+11/26/13 Senate: Referred to Committee on Privileges and Elections 01/14/14 Senate: Failed to report (defeated) in Privileges and Elections (7-Y 7-N) Notes: City position: support SB 16 Absentee voting; persons age 65 or older are entitled to vote absentee ballot.
+Patrons: Miller, Barker, Favola, McWaters and Ebbin Summary as passed Senate:

 Elections; absentee voting.
 Provides that persons age 65 or older on the day of an election for which an absentee ballot is requested are entitled to vote absentee.
-01/20/14 Senate: Read third time and passed Senate (28-Y 10-N) 01/23/14 House: Placed on Calendar 01/23/14 House: Read first time 01/23/14 House: Referred to Committee on Privileges and Elections 01/23/14 Senate: Impact statement from DPB (SB16) Notes: City package: support SB 129 Absentee voting; persons age 65 or older on day of an election are entitled to vote absentee ballot.
+This bill incorporates SB 129, SB 140, and SB 182.
+01/23/14 House: Referred to Committee on Privileges and Elections 02/06/14 House: Assigned P & E sub: Elections SB 129 Absentee voting; persons age 65 or older are entitled to vote absentee ballot.
 Patron: Favola Summary as introduced: